ibm-cloud-docs/Registry/container-registry-cli.md

 <dl>
 <dt><code>--scope SCOPE</code></dt>
-<dd>To set your account as the scope, use `"*"` as the value.
-To set a namespace, repository, digest, or tag as the scope, enter the value in one of the following formats: `namespace`, `namespace/repository`, `namespace/repository:tag`, `namespace/repo@digest`.
+<dd>To set your account as the scope, use <code>"*"</code> as the value.
+To set a namespace, repository, digest, or tag as the scope, enter the value in one of the following formats: <code>namespace</code>, <code>namespace/repository</code>, <code>namespace/repository:tag</code>, <code>namespace/repo@digest</code>.
 </dd>
 <dt><code>--issue-type ISSUE_TYPE</code></dt>
 <dd>The issue type of the exemption for the security issue that you want to remove.
-To find the issue types for your exemptions, run `ibmcloud cr exemption-list`.
+To find the issue types for your exemptions, run <code>ibmcloud cr exemption-list</code>.
 </dd>
 <dt><code>--issue-id ISSUE_ID</code></dt>
 <dd>The ID of the exemption for the security issue that you want to remove.
-To find the issue IDs for your exemptions, run `ibmcloud cr exemption-list`.
+To find the issue IDs for your exemptions, run <code>ibmcloud cr exemption-list</code>.
 </dd>
 </dl>